HUAZHEYINy/DataStructureHierachy/README.md

 ##### TransferQueue - interface

 ###### LinkedTransferQueue
+   * Unbounded queue based on linked node.
+   * Additional to the common concurrent data structure, it has one distinct feature which it can block until other thread receieves your element.
 ## List or Queue?
 #### Difference
 The operations provided by List are mostly suitable when we need to handle a specific element or store a collection of elemnts. e.g we can get specific element or find the index of specific element.